blackstork-io/fabric/docs/language/context.md

 ## Keys

 The context is a dictionary.
-The values can be accessed using JSON paths, and the data can be filtered or mutated using JQ queries.
+To access the values in the context, use JSON paths in [JQ queries](https://jqlang.github.io/jq/manual/).

 Using JQ-style JSON path syntax, the root keys are: